im23123v/earth-care-flow/README.md

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/fbeb22e3-d12d-4c9a-aadd-c76776598884) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?